- Total units 24 Units

 - Gather and analyse relevant data for creating adaptive responses to environmental issues.

-- Synthesise the principal approaches to environmental management and other relevant fields of study.
+- Synthesise some of the principal approaches to environmental management and other relevant fields of study.

 This minor requires the completion of 24 units, which must include: